What is the legal age to own a car?

 At what age can you buy a car from a dealership?

 If you're under 18, you'll probably need to take an adult with you to purchase a car from a dealership.
 Buying a vehicle involves a lot of paperwork, including a sales contract, which you typically need to be at least 18 to sign.
-If you need financing, an adult may have to co-sign the loan for you.
+If you need financing, they may have to co-sign the loan for you.
 Dealers also handle your vehicle registration, and you need to be at least 18 to register a vehicle in most states.
+Learn more about how to buy a new car.

 Can a 17-year-old buy a car from a private seller?